abdelmonem55/learn-rust/test-token.md

  testing_env!(context.build());
 ```

-macro rules it is a macro like function but evaluated at compile time in addition to have ability to generate codes, this line call macro and as we see it is like function call but have '!' so here we call macro called [testing_env](https://www.near-sdk.io/testing/unit-tests)  macro will initialize the blockchain interface with the VMContext which is either initialized through VMContextBuilder or manually through itself
+macro rules it is a macro like function but evaluated at compile time in addition to have ability to generate codes, this line call macro and as we see it is like function call but have '!' so here we call macro called [testing_env](https://www.near-sdk.io/testing/unit-tests)  macro will initialize the blockchain interface with the VMContext which is either initialized through VMContextBuilder or manually through itself.

 ----